learn-co-curriculum/java-mod-5-jdbc-intro/README.md

 Once the database exists, we can run the example program `ConnectionTest` to test if the PostgreSQL driver can get a connection to the database.
-The program relies on two JDBC classes:
+The program relies on the following JDBC class and interface:

-- **DriverManager** : Provides basic services for managing database drivers.
+- **DriverManager** : A class that provides basic services for managing database drivers.
-- **Connection** : Represents a connection (session) with a specific database that can execute SQL statements.
+- **Connection** : An interface that represents a connection (session) with a specific database that can execute SQL statements.

 We use the `DriverManager.getConnection()` method to open a connection to the database.